 - Assistant Dean Heather Karns will be available for in-person appointments on Tuesdays, Wednesdays, and Thursdays during business hours, virtual appointments can also be arranged.
 Schedule an appointment by emailing Heather.Karns@utoledo.edu - Laura Dettinger, Director, is available for in-person appointments and dropins on most Monday, Tuesday, and Wednesdays.
 Laura is remote on Thursday and Friday and as needed.
 Please email her at laura.dettinger@utoledo.edu to schedule an appointment. - Katie Schuyler, Assistant Director, will be available for in-person appointments and drop-ins on most Tuesday, Thursday, and Friday afternoons.
 Katie is remote on Monday and Wednesday and as needed.
-Schedule an appointment by emailing Kate.Schuyler@utoledo.edu. - Shannon McCune, Administrative Assistant, is available in-person during business hours Monday through Friday.
+Schedule an appointment by emailing Kate.Schuyler@utoledo.edu or check the appointments tab for availability (please make note of if the appointment is in-person or virtual when scheduling if you prefer a particular format, please send her an email). - Shannon McCune, Administrative Assistant, is available in-person during business hours Monday through Friday.